Last updated July 2026

 You already have tools for campaign management and need a data layer underneath.

-Windsor is infrastructure for reporting.
-It does not manage campaigns or generate creative.
+Windsor is infrastructure for reporting, not a campaign manager or creative tool, even with its basic write actions.
 From $23/mo (free tier available).

 Pick Meta's MCP if you only run Meta ads and want free AI management.